Before you consider buying, decide if owning a home is right for you.

 During the negotiation tango, expect some compromise and be willing to meet the seller half-way.
 If the seller isn’t willing to lower the price, you may be able to save money through negotiating inclusions, concessions, and contingencies.

 TIP: If you don’t ask for something, odds are you won’t get it!

 The inspector you choose will walk through the house and give a general assessment on the “health” of your future home.
 If your schedule allows, accompany the inspector throughout the house to learn about the property’s strengths and opportunities.
 Though the lenders usually do not require them, you can use the information found to negotiate new contingencies for your offer.

-Still keep your wits about you throughout the closing.
+Keep your wits about you throughout the closing process.

 It’s easy to get complacent or filled with emotions after your offer has been accepted, but you still have work to do!
 Even though you don’t technically own the property yet, have homeowner’s insurance lined up two weeks prior to closing.
 Be extra critical during your final walk-through… if something doesn’t feel right, say so!